 Making It Stick: Turn Coaching into Lasting Growth for Your Team

-Every conversation with your team is an opportunity.
-An opportunity to reinforce clarity, encourage ownership, and develop leadership at every level.
-And yet, too often, well-meaning coaching efforts fall short—not for lack of effort, but for lack of staying power.
+Every conversation with your team is an opportunity to reinforce clarity, encourage ownership, and develop leadership at every level.
+And yet, well-meaning coaching efforts fall short, not from lack of effort but from lack of staying power.

 At Achilles Group, we believe coaching should be more than an occasional performance conversation or an end-of-quarter review.
 When done with intention and guided by how people actually learn, coaching becomes one of the most strategic tools you have to drive business results.

-Let’s start with a common scenario: You have a meaningful one-on-one with a team member.
-You discuss challenges, offer thoughtful input, maybe share a resource or suggestion.
+Let’s start with a scenario many leaders recognize.
+You have a meaningful one-on-one with a team member.
+You discuss challenges, offer thoughtful input, and maybe share a resource or suggestion.
 The meeting ends on a positive note.

-But two weeks later… nothing’s changed.
+Two weeks later, nothing has changed.
 The issue persists.
-The energy fades.
 The follow-through never happened.

-Traditional coaching—talking, advising, suggesting—often feels productive, but it doesn’t necessarily trigger the kind of reflection and action that leads to growth.
-According to research in Make It Stick by Peter C. Brown and his colleagues, people learn best not when information is passively delivered, but when it is retrieved, applied, reflected on, and shared.
+According to research in Make It Stick: The Science of Successful Learning by Peter C. Brown and his colleagues, people learn best not when information is passively delivered, but when it is actively processed: retrieved from memory, applied in context, reflected upon, and shared with others.

-That’s where the real work of coaching begins.
-And that’s where business leaders can elevate their impact—not by saying more, but by creating the conditions where learning and growth take root.
+That’s where the real work of coaching begins, and where business leaders have the greatest opportunity to elevate their impact.
+The four strategies below give you a practical framework for creating the conditions where learning and growth can take root.

 Four Evidence-Based Strategies for Coaching That Sticks